Coy Bowles

-Coy Bowles is best known as a member of three-time Grammy Award-winning Zac Brown Band.
-He joined the Zac Brown Band in 2007, and plays guitar, slide guitar, dobro, piano and organ.
-He also contributes as a songwriter, and has writing credits on the albums You Get What You Give, Uncaged and Jekyll + Hyde, including three No. 1 hit songs – "Knee Deep", "Colder Weather" and "Sweet Annie".
+Coy Lamar Bowles is an American musician best known as a member of Zac Brown Band, which won three Emmy awards.
+He plays guitar, slide guitar, dobro, piano and organ.
+He joined the Zac Brown Band in 2007, where he also has contributed as a songwriter.

+He has writing credits on the albums You Get What You Give, Uncaged and Jekyll + Hyde, including three No. 1 hit songs – "Knee Deep", "Colder Weather" and "Sweet Annie".

 Early life

-Bowles started playing guitar at age 11, and by the time he was 13, he had a band called Betty Doom that played punk rock and rock-n-roll music at local churches and birthday parties in his hometown, Thomaston, Georgia.
+Bowles was born and grew up in Thomaston, Georgia, in the central Piedmont area.
+He started playing guitar at age 11.
+By the time he was 13, he had a band called Betty Doom that played punk rock and rock-n-roll music at local churches and birthday parties.
+He attended public school.

 Bowles went to college for biology at West Georgia College, where he met Zac Brown.
-Right before graduation, he shifted gears and decided that instead of biology, he wanted to pursue a career in music.
+Just before graduation, he decided that instead of biology, he wanted to pursue a career in music.
 He took a year off and practiced eight hours a day in order to get into Georgia State University's School of Music, where he was admitted to the Jazz Studies Program.
-Throughout college, Bowles played around the Atlanta area with various jazz and blues acts.
-Upon graduating, he started his own band, Coy Bowles and The Fellowship, and opened for Zac Brown Band at the Sky Bar in Auburn, Alabama.
-A week or two later, Bowles was asked to join the Zac Brown Band.
+Throughout his time in this program, he also played in the Atlanta area with various jazz and blues acts.

+Upon graduating, he started his own band, Coy Bowles and The Fellowship.
+He opened for the Zac Brown Band at the Sky Bar in Auburn, Alabama.
+A week or two later, Bowles was asked to join the band.

 Children's books

-Outside of music, writing children's books is Bowles' way of giving back.
-The children's books he writes are about today's issues, with the hope of giving children, parents and teachers a common ground to face these issues and create a better tomorrow.
+In addition to making music, Bowles has written children's books.
+He focuses on today's issues, hoping to give children, parents and teachers a common ground for dealing with them.

 In 2012, Bowles wrote and published his debut children's book "Amy Giggles, Laugh Out Loud".
-It is the story of self-confidence and reassurance, accepting who you are and the realization that our differences make each of us beautiful and unique.
-In 2016, he published Will Powers: Where There's a Will There's a Way, a story about overcoming self-entitlement and achieving your goals with dedication and a strong work ethic, followed by "When You're Feeling Sick" in 2017, which is full of encouraging, silly advice on how to face sick days with courage and a positive attitude.
+It is about accepting who you are and realizing that personal differences make individuals beautiful and unique.
+In 2016, he published Will Powers: Where There's a Will There's a Way, a story about overcoming self-entitlement and achieving goals by dedication and a strong work ethic.
+He followed this with "When You're Feeling Sick" (2017), giving encouraging, silly advice on how to face sick days with courage and a positive attitude.